Nonlinear Schr\"odinger Equations on looping-edge graphs with $\delta'$-type interactions: Introduction

 A wave function $\textbf{U}$ defined on $\mathcal{G}$ will be understood as an $(N+1)$-tuple of functions $\textbf{U} = (\phi, (\psi_j)_{j=1}^N) = (\phi, \psi_1, \dots, \psi_N)$, where $\phi$ is defined on $e_0 = [-L, L]$ and $\psi_j$ is defined on $e_j = [L, \infty)$ for $j = 1, \dots, N$.

 We discuss in this work the case of nonlinear Schr\"odinger-type equations (NLS)

 where the action of the Laplacian operator $\Delta$ on a general graph $\mathbb{G}$ is given by

 The NLS in \eqref{NLS} has been extensively studied in recent literature for various types of metric graphs $\mathbb{G}$ and with specific domains for the Laplacian, which make it a self-adjoint operator on $L^2(\mathbb{G})$ (see the review manuscript \cite{KNP}).
-For instance, research has focused on star graphs (\cite{AdaNoj14, AdaNoj15, AngGol17a, AngGol17b, KPG, Noj14} and references therein), flower graphs (\cite{An1, An2, CFN, NP, NPS} and references therein), as well as flower graphs, dumbbell graphs, double-bridge graphs, and periodic ring graphs (\cite{CFN, BMP, KMPX, KP, MP, NPS, Pan} and references therein).
+For instance, research has focused on star graphs (\cite{AdaNoj15, AdaNoj14, AngGol17a, AngGol17b, KPG, Noj14} and references therein), flower graphs, looping-edge graphs, dumbbell graphs, double-bridge graphs, and periodic ring graphs (\cite{An1, An2, BMP, CFN, KP, KMPX, NPS, NP, Pan} and references therein).